 In preparation, our outpatient clinic staff has been cross-trained in inpatient patient care.
 To date we have trained 16 member of the healthcare workforce to manage patients in the hospital setting.
-TONHC Situation Update 01/20/2021 7:00
+Cross-training will allow us to increase the number of patients we can take care of on the inpatient unit.
+Please note that Sells hospital is not an intensive care unit, so we cannot take care of patients TONHC Situation Update 01/27/2021 7:00 with COVID-19 requiring intensive respiratory treatment.
+These patients would be transferred to intensive care units at other sites.